 I will tell you this, it sucks.
 It sucks realizing the things that make me uncomfortable.
-Try this, make a list of the things that you tried to or flat out avoided because they made you uncomfortable.
-I made this list and it was gross to be so honest and eye-opening to the life I was avoiding.
+Try this, make a list of the things that you tried to avoid or flat out avoided because they made you uncomfortable.
+Things you avoid in parenting, in relationships, in your health, in your heart, in your home.

-When your someone disagrees with you (like, my husband is allowed to think whatever he wants and doesn’t have to agree with me??!).
+When someone disagrees with you (like, my husband is allowed to think whatever he wants and doesn’t have to agree with me??!).

 When you are alone at home and you feel restless or lonely.